Error message when selecting hyperlink in Office: "Cannot locate the Internet server or proxy server"

-In Registry Editor, browse to one of the following subkeys (create the keys when they do not exist):
+In Registry Editor, browse to one of the following subkeys (create the keys if they do not exist):

-For a 32-Bit version of Office on 64-bit version of Windows
+For a 32-bit version of Office on a 64-bit version of Windows:

-For a 32-Bit version of Office on 32-bit version of Windows
+For a 32-bit version of Office on a 32-bit version of Windows:

-For a 64-Bit version of Office on 64-bit version of Windows
+For a 64-bit version of Office on a 64-bit version of Windows:

 Make sure the Internet subkey is selected.
 On the Edit menu, point to New, and then select DWORD Value.
 Add the following registry value:

 Double-click ForceShellExecute, and then set the Value data to 1.
 Select OK.

 Did this fix the problem?

 Check whether the problem is fixed.
 If the problem is fixed, you are finished with this section.
 If the problem is not fixed, you can contact support.

 A hyperlink may not go to a Microsoft Word document or a Microsoft Excel worksheet after you use this workaround.